erikaperciliano/erikaperciliano/README.md

 An animal lover 😻🐶 and aspiring musician 🎸.

 - 🔭 I am currently working as a full stack developer
-- 👩🏽‍💻 I am developing projects using React, Javascript, Node js, MySql and Php
+- 👩🏽‍💻 I am developing projects using React, TypeScript, Javascript, Node js and MySql
 - 🤝🏽 I'm looking to collaborate in the community
 - 😄 I had the opportunity to participate in the Rocketseat Space Squad (Mentoring)
 - ✍🏼 I am currently doing the bootcamp launch base at rocketseat